sakshamj74/Google-News-Scrapper/README.md

 # Google-News-Scrapper
-## A python script to scrap news along with other attributes from google news website
+## A python script to scrap news along with other attributes like timestamp,source url etc. from google news website
-## The scrapped news can be stored in two files having main and sub news
+## The scrapped news is stored in two files having main and sub news